 Furthermore, Akshay Kumar falsely makes her work for him, because he starts liking her.
 When she gets to know about this, instead of filing a case or resigning, she decides to forgive and marry him further.
 In the initial scenes, she was shown as a young woman who is career-oriented and eager to learn.
 All this is washed away when she meets Raj.

-Additionally, she decides on to do what an ‘ideal’ woman would do – fall in love, get married and soon expect a child.
+Additionally, she decides on to do what an ‘ideal’ woman would do—fall in love, get married and soon expect a child.
 Throughout the movie, she is dressed ‘appropriately’, according to patriarchal standards.
-Later, she only decides to get back to practice as a lawyer, when her husband’s sanctity is under threat.
+Later, she only decides to get back to practice as a lawyer, when her husband is under threat.
 I wonder why she did not do this before for her own self-satisfaction?

-Needless to say, the ending of the movie showed Priyanka Chopra punished and Kareena Kapoor gets her happy ending with her husband.
+Needless to say, the ending of the movie showed Priyanka Chopra punished and rightly so for falsely accusing Akshay Kumar of sexual harassment and Kareena Kapoor gets her happy ending with her husband.
 Said good woman only stepped into the workplace, in the end, to protect her husband.

 To conclude, one should acknowledge that Aitraaz should be given its due for having women characters who were key players plot development.
 However, in attempting to be a groundbreaking film in its portrayal of women, it still ended up catering to outdated binaries of good vs bad women.